 Unfortunately, the ability to experience these pieces has been limited.
 In fact, there exist only two commercial recordings ever made of the entire group of pieces.

 The first recording was waxed in 1986 by the French pianist Pascal Le Corre.
 Released on the Cybelia label, that very fine recording had only limited distribution outside France and has been out of print for decades now.

 I’m fortunate to own a copy of the Cybelia recording, and I can attest to the fact that Le Corre’s performance is a highly idiomatic and sensitive interpretation.
 It’s definitely a recording that merits re-release, but in the interim at least, we can listen to it here, courtesy of YouTube.
 Even better, the Le Corre performance has been uploaded synced with the score, courtesy of George ‘Nick’ Gianopoulos’ estimable YouTube music channel.

 Somewhat less successful — at least from an interpretive standpoint — is a 2006 recording of the music by the pianist Angéline Pondepeyre, released on the Belgian-based Talent label.
 While technically proficient, the performance seems to lack that special quality which makes these pieces so infectiously delightful.

-More recently, another fine French pianist, Marie-Catherine Girod, presented the first of the Valse nocturnes at the 2003 Husum Piano Festival.
+Another fine pianist, Marie-Catherine Girod, presented the first of the Valse nocturnes at the 2003 Husum Piano Festival.
 Her performance was made available on a recording commemorating that year’s festival.
 You can listen to that performance here, courtesy of the Pianushko music channel on YouTube.

 There’s no question that Florent Schmitt’s Trois valses nocturnes would make a stunning addition to the recitals of a new generation of virtuoso pianists.
 Let us hope for that — as well as the availability of new recorded performances in the years ahead.